 Clean the windshield

-Removing gunk from the blades isn’t enough—you also have to clean the windshield to get rid of the squeakiness completely.
+Removing gunk from the blades isn’t enough—you also have to clean the windshield to eliminate the squeakiness.

 When purchasing the glass cleaning products, ensure they are ammonia-free as ammonia cleaners can damage the tinting, and degrade the plastic.

-You can also use white vinegar but take care not to apply it on the painted areas of the car.
+You can also use white vinegar but take care not to apply it to the car’s painted areas.

 Have you gone for a long time without cleaning the windshield?
 You don’t have to get fancy with it.
-Simply use the household baking soda.
+Use the household baking soda.

 Did the windshield begin squeaking shortly after applying the wax?
 The wax you used might be the culprit, and to stop the noise, you should remove it.